pivotal/docs-tap/cli-plugins/apps/command-reference/workload_list.hbs.md

 # tanzu apps workload list

+This topic tells you about the Apps CLI `tanzu apps workload list` command.

-`tanzu apps workload list` gets the workloads present in the cluster, either in the current namespace, in another namespace or in all namespaces.
+The `tanzu apps workload list` command gets the workloads present in the cluster, either in the current namespace, in another namespace, or all namespaces.

 ## Default view